How to get preapproved for an auto loan and gain negotiation power

 Step 2.
 Shop around for loan options

-Check out Bankrate’s winners for the best auto loans to start your search.
+Check out Bankrate’s picks for the best auto loans to start your search.

 Step 3.
 Submit the preapproval application

 In most cases, the application process will be similar to a typical full loan application.
-You can visit lenders’ websites or apply in person to submit your application.
-If you choose to submit online, spend some time researching the most reputable lenders.
+You can apply online, over the phone or in person.
+If you choose to submit online, research the most reputable lenders.